Links on SoundGuys may earn us a commission. Learn more.

 My Bluetooth headphones sound bad

-When your headphones support a really good profile but your phone does not, then your phone and headphones will “agree” to use a different codec that they both share—likely a version of SBC—which can deliver lower quality audio than you might expect.
+When your headphones support a really good profile but your phone does not, then your phone and headphones will “agree” to use a different codec that they both share—likely SBC—which can deliver lower quality audio than you might expect.

 Solution: Research BT profiles before buying a new phone